Weapon of Choice

 Author(s)

-Matthew Ford is Associate Professor in the Department of War Studies and Military History at the Swedish Defence University.
-He is a founding editor of the British Journal for Military History.
+Matthew Ford is Associate Professor in War Studies at the Swedish Defence University.
+The author of War in the Smartphone Age and Weapon of Choice and co-author of Radical War (all published by Hurst), he was the founding editor of the British Journal for Military History.
+His research focuses on technology and the conduct of war.